Total Denoising: Unsupervised Learning of 3D Point Cloud Cleaning

 \paragraph{Architecture.}

-\myfigure{Architecture}{Architecture overview: We start from a nosy point cloud in the top and perform two levels of unstructured encoding, that reduce the receptive field, followed by two levels of decoding using transposed unstructured convolutions.}{t}
+\myfigure{Architecture}{Architecture overview: We start from a noisy point cloud in the top and perform two levels of unstructured encoding, that reduce the receptive field, followed by two levels of decoding using transposed unstructured convolutions.}{t}

 We implement $\mapping$ using an unstructured encoder-decoder based on Monte Carlo convolution~\cite{hermosilla2018mccnn} (\refFig{Architecture}).
-Such an architecture consumes the point cloud, transforms spatial neighborhoods into latent codes defined on a coarser point (encoder) set, and up-sample these to the original point resolution (decoder).
-The effective receptive field, so the neighborhood from which the NN regressed points from themselves, is $30\,\%$ of the diameter of the model.
+Such an architecture consumes the point cloud, transforms spatial neighborhoods into latent codes defined on a coarser point set (encoder), and up-sample these to the original point resolution (decoder).
+The effective receptive field, so the neighborhood from which the NN regressed points are considered, is $30\,\%$ of the diameter of the model.
 In particular, we perform two levels of encoding, the first with a receptive field of $5\,\%$, the second at $10\,\%$.
-The Poisson disk radii for pooling in level one and two are half the size of the receptive fields.
+The Poisson disk radii for pooling in Level 1 and Level 2 are half the size of the receptive fields.

-This architecture is fast to execute, allowing to denoise in parallel $800\,$K points in $13$ seconds in a single machine with a GeForce RTX 2080.
-Moreover, this architecture is composed of only $25\,K$ trainable parameters, orders of magnitude smaller than other networks ($0.8\,$million of PointNet or $1.4\,$million of PointNet++).
+This architecture is fast to execute, allowing to denoise in parallel $800\,$K points in $13$ seconds on a single machine with a GeForce RTX 2080.
+Moreover, this architecture is composed of only $25\,K$ trainable parameters, orders of magnitude smaller than other networks ($0.8\,$million for PointNet or $1.4\,$million for PointNet++).

-\paragraph{Training.} While it could be demanding to appreciate why it can work, our method is simple to implement as seen in~\refAlg{Ours}.
+\paragraph{Training.} Besides these benefits, our method is also easy to implement as seen in~\refAlg{Ours}.
 Here, $\priorSamples$ denotes a set of prior samples $\priorSample$ for all points in a point cloud.
 All operations are defined on batches that have the size of the point cloud.
 We use an ADAM optimizer~\cite{KingmaB14Adam} with an initial learning rate of $.005$, which is decreased during training.

-\paragraph{Iteration.} Similar as in previous work~\cite{rakotosaona2019pointclean}, we found results to improve if the output of the network is fed as input again.
+\paragraph{Iteration.} Similar as in previous work~\cite{rakotosaona2019pointclean}, our results improved if the output of the network is fed as input again.
 However, this introduces two problems: clustering of points, and shrinking of the point cloud after several iterations.
 We address these problems in a similar way as Rakotosaona \etal~\cite{rakotosaona2019pointclean}.
-In order to prevent clustering we introduce the following regularization term that enforces an equidistant predicted point cloud:
+In order to prevent clustering we introduce the following regularization term that enforces a point cloud with equidistant samples: